GlaxoSmithKline and Sanofi to start testing coronavirus vaccine on Americans

 GlaxoSmithKline, the world's largest vaccine maker, and France's Sanofi have a $2.1 billion deal with the U.S. government to develop and manufacture a coronavirus vaccine.
 That deal is part of Operation Warp Speed, the effort to develop multiple COVID-19 vaccines simultaneously.

 The Trump administration has set a goal of delivering 300 million doses of a virus vaccine by January.
 Sanofi and GSK said they expect to start a Phase 3 trial with a larger number of people in December.
-Three Phase 3 vaccine trials are currently underway out of six the vaccine candidates backed by Operation Warp Speed.
+Three Phase 3 vaccine trials out of six vaccine candidates backed by Operation Warp Speed are currently underway.

 Sanofi and GSK said they plan to request regulatory approval for their vaccine in the first half of 2021, if the data are positive and warrant moving forward.